 Designer: Roy Humphreys

 I am the 4th generation of the Humphreys family working with wood.
 I am a self taught turner- it started out as a hobby and has now developed into a business.
-I have been woodturning for 27 years.
+I have been woodturning for over 30 years.
 I use home grown wood from family farm.

 About Roy Humphreys